lnfernux/lnfernux.github.io/_posts/2024-10-26-TestYourself-Pt2.md

 In this blogpost we've gone through how you can use Maester to test your Entra ID tenant, and how you can use the results to fix issues in your tenant.
 There's a lot more things to fix about my dev tenant, but we've covered the process and how to read the results.

+One important lesson I learned personally is that even if something technically is "secured by default" or "enabled by default", it's **important to explicitly set these settings to make sure they don't change in the future**.

 For future articles, we'll try to cover some more of Azure and Azure RBAC, Microsoft 365 and it's tools like Exchange and Teams to a certain degree.
 We'll focus on some other tools aside from Maester.
 The idea is that Maester reviews your posture, but other tools can help you map out any potential attack paths (like AzureHound), help you simulate attacks to make sure they are either blocked or detected.
 All these things are important to include when testing your own environment.

-Comments, feedback?
-Reach out anywhere you can find me!
+**Comments, feedback?
+Reach out anywhere you can find me!**